CatheryneS/sql_challenges/instructions.md

 1. Write the SQL to return all of the rows in the artists table?

-2. Write the SQL to select the artist with the name "Black Sabbath"
+2. Write the SQL to select the artist with the name "Black Eyed Peas"

 3. Write the SQL to create a table named 'fans' with an autoincrementing ID that's a primary key and a name field of type text